 The Football Fever: Five NFL head coaches workout 17 former Buckeyes at OSU Pro Day

 Five NFL head coaches were on hand: Bill Belichick (Patriots), Mike Tomlin (Steelers), Marvin Lewis (Bengals), Matt Patricia (Lions) and Mike Zimmer (Vikings).
-Four defensive coordinators and three general managers were also present in addition to a contingent of 71 local and national media that included a crew from the NFL Network and BTN.
+Four defensive coordinators and three general managers were also present in addition to a contingent of 71 local and national media that included a crew from ESPN, the NFL Network, and the Big Ten Network.

 “It was exciting,” said QB JT Barrett.
 “This is the place you want to be.
 I’m very grateful to be here at Ohio State Pro Day with all the great guys from my draft class.”